BROAD BASIC KNOWLEDGE FOR SOFTWARE ARCHITECTS

 Glossary of Software Architecture Terminology

 The iSAQB Glossary covers the basic terminology of software architecture.
 The glossary is available in English, French, German, Chinese, Italian, Portuguese (Brazil), and Spanish.
 Additional languages are in preparation.
-Please note that only the English version contains a detailed explanation of all terms.
+Please note that only the English and German versions contain a detailed explanation of all terms.